What is the security exposure when uploading files to AWS S3 over Direct Connect?¶

 - The ability to control which S3 buckets can be accessed.

-- The ability to deploy multiple Aviatrix gateways to load balancing the data traffic.
+- The ability to deploy multiple Aviatrix gateways to load balance the data traffic.

 How does PrivateS3 work?¶